 Close Corporations and Companies: CK1 or CK2 documents

 Have you done your calculations yet?
 Our calculators help you figure out what you can afford and how you can save.

 Any big investment warrants careful research before you take the leap.

-Find out everything from what your monthly repayments will be, to how much you can save with a lump sum, to what it costs to transfer your home loan to another bank.
+Find out everything, from what your monthly repayments will be, to how much you can save with a lump sum, and what it costs to transfer your home loan to another bank.
 When you’ve done your homework, take the next step confident in your decision.

 Are you ready to start the application?